mamalovesyou/BalooChessEngine/README.md

     play against the computer.

 Now I got a cool game server so I can play through my browser.
 But the AI still need at least 40s to make it first move so let's improve it with the Alpha Beta pruning technic.
+The alpha-beta pruning is based on the situation where we can stop evaluating a part of the search tree if we find a move that leads to a worse situation than a previously discovered move.
+The alpha-beta pruning does not influence the outcome of the minimax algorithm — it only makes it faster.

+Note:
+    The AI is much faster!
+Disclaimer: It still not that smart and easy to defeat.
+    Next step is to improve the value function.
+A good start for that is [here](https://www.chessprogramming.org/Simplified_Evaluation_Function)

 ### Todo

     - [x] Implement a Node class (Chess as Graph)
     - [x] Implement minmax algorithm
-        - [ ] A&B Pruning
+        - [x] A&B Pruning
         - [ ] Better value function

     - [x] Implement game server